backrunner/regex-go/Readme.md

 npm install regex-go --save
 ```

-Use the APIs whatever you like, e.g.:
+Use the APIs you need in your program, e.g.:

 ```js
 import { isDomain } from 'regex-go';